Skip to main content

 Add computed fields (optional)

-For computed fields, enter the formula expression and select the output type.
+For computed fields, enter the formula expression and select the output type (number or text).
 Click Validate to check the formula syntax before saving.

 6